svmiller/svmiller.github.io/_posts/2025-08-11-simple-tests-for-arms-races-war.md

 I've glossed over to this point the exact tests scholars were using in this debate over operationalization and sample selection.
-It's almost always a chi-square test of independence for observed and expected counts.
+It's almost always a chi-squared test of independence for observed and expected counts.
 You could actually do this yourself with no real effort at all to understand the inferential claims the various people in this debate are making.

 ## The Chi-Squared Test {#chisquared}

-Chi-squared ($$\chi^2$$) tests are common tests to use in very basic applications to assess whether the observed counts in some kind of category for two (or more) groups are discernibly different than what would be expected if there was no difference between or among the groups.
+Chi-squared ($$\chi^2$$) tests are common tests to use in very basic applications to assess whether the observed counts in some kind of category for two (or more) groups are discernibly different than what would be expected if there were no difference between or among the groups.
 It's easier to introduce students to this in a simple 2x2 application like this and it will lean on the contingency tables you've seen everywhere to this point.

 {% include image.html url="/images/sample1997-tableix.png" caption="Table IX (Sample, 1997)" width=345 align="right" %}